 Dentistry (C, MSD, DMD): Commission on Dental Accreditation of the American Dental Association (CODA)

-Education (BS, MAT, MEd, EdD, EdS): Education Professional Standards Board (EPSB), Commonwealth of Kentucky; Council for the Accreditation of Educator Preparation
+Education (BS, MAT, MEd, EdD, EdS): Kentucky Education Professional Standards Board (EPSB); Council for the Accreditation of Educator Preparation (CAEP)

 Engineering (BS and MEng): Engineering Accreditation Commission of ABET, Inc.

 (Bioengineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Industrial Engineering, Mechanical Engineering, Computer Engineering and Computer Science programs)